Abductors of Nigerian schoolgirls pretended to be soldiers - witness

 BOMB SCARE

-On Tuesday afternoon, a bomb scare at the National Assembly, caused lawmakers and bureaucrats to hurriedly abandon their offices.
-Banks also closed before officials gave the all-clear.
+On Tuesday afternoon, a bomb scare at the National Assembly, in Abuja caused lawmakers and federal bureaucrats to hurriedly abandon their offices.
+Banks also closed before officials declared the scare a false alarm.

 With elections due in February, Jonathan is under intense pressure to contain the Boko Haram insurgency and additional communal sectarian violence in Nigeria's centre-north which badly tarnish the West African state's newly acquired status as the largest economy on the continent.